zceeatv/AMLS_assignment20_21_SN17006378/README.md

 - A1, A2, B1 and B2 folders contain the machine learning code files for each task
 - Import your cartoon_set, celeba, cartoon_set_test, celeba_set folders into 'Datasets'
 - main.py runs the different machine learning approaches found in the task folders and outputs a table of accuracy score results for each

 #### main.py
 - Script that will run all the machine learning models for each task
 - The user can choose to either load up pretrained neural networks and make predictions on a test set or can train the neural network from scratch.
 Make changes to testing variable where necassary:
     ```python
-      testing = False #for training or True for testing
+      testing = False # For training or True for testing
     ```
 - If user chose to test, the script will print out accuracy scores from predictions on the test data
 - if user chose to train, the script will print out accuracy scores from predications on the validation data from the final epoch